-After the whole ‘crispy rendang’ episode, which we feel should be well forgotten right now, to be honest, Zaleha has taken the herculean task of educating the world about authentic traditional Malaysian food and as a start, she has published her very own cookbook, ironically named “My rendang Isn’t Crispy” that features more than 60 recipes Malaysians love that include mains, condiments, desserts and of course, the dish that started it all, the chicken rendang.
+After the whole ‘crispy rendang’ episode, Zaleha has taken the herculean task of educating the world about authentic traditional Malaysian food.
+She’s traveled around the country and has published her very own cookbook, ironically named “My Rendang Isn’t Crispy”.
+This recipe book features more than 60 well-loved Malaysian recipes that include mains, condiments, desserts and, of course, the dish that started it all, the chicken rendang.

-In this article, we are sharing one traditional side that Malaysians love to eat together with their nasi kerabu.
+You need to get a hold of the recipe book to explore all the great recipes she compiled but lucky for all of us, she is sharing with us one traditional dish available in her book that Malaysians love to eat together with their nasi kerabu.
 Yes, we are talking about solok lada or stuffed green chillies.

 The Welcoming Heat of Solok Lada

 Solok lada is such a simple dish to make but when paired with the proper main, it can really turn an average dish into something mind-blowing.
-With a simple stuffing of fish paste and spiced grated coconut, it doesn’t take long for you to prepare and enjoy it.
-Why not you try this recipe and let the flavours do the talking for us.
+With a simple stuffing of fish paste and spiced grated coconut, it doesn’t take long for you to prepare and enjoy.

 - 10 large green chillies